Shillourokambos

-The architecture of phases A and B (8200-7500 BC, calibrated) is characterised by circular wattle and daub structures, with post holes cut into the bedrock.
+The architecture of phases A and B (8200–7500 BC, calibrated) is characterised by circular wattle and daub structures, with post holes cut into the bedrock.
 Some deep pits may have served as wells.

-Ca. 300 blades of Anatolian obsidian point to trade connections with the mainland.
+Around 300 blades of Anatolian obsidian point to trade connections with the mainland.
 Sickles are made of multiple parts, and projectile points made of bipolar blades, lacking in the later Khirokitia culture, are common.
 The site contains wells and cattle enclosures as well.
 The middle and late phases (7500 BC) conform more closely to the Khirokitia culture with circular stone houses, comparable to those at Kastros.
 Imported obsidian is rare, and sickles are made from single robust blades.

 The site is important because it attests to the presence of cattle in the aceramic Neolithic period.
 Cattle died out in the course of the 8th millennium and were not reintroduced until the ceramic Neolithic.
-Only dog and pig bones show morphological signs of domestication (size reduction), sheep, goat and cattle bones are in the size range of the wild species (Mouflon, bezoar goat and wild cattle, respectively).
+Only dog and pig bones show morphological signs of domestication (size reduction), sheep, goat and cattle bones are in the size range of the wild species (Mouflon, bezoar ibex and wild cattle, respectively).
 The range of bones present point to a killing near the site, thus making a state of pre-domestication probable.
-Fox and persian fallow deer are present as well, but seem to have been hunted.
+Fox and Persian fallow deer are present as well, but seem to have been hunted.
 There are no bones of the Holocene dwarf fauna present in Shillourokambos.

 Shillourokambos is also the site where the oldest evidence of human domestication of cats was found.

-Historians previously accounted Egypt as the earliest site of cat domestication due to the clear depictions of house cats in ancient Egyptian paintings about 3,600 years old.
-However, in 2004, a Neolithic grave was excavated in Shillourokambos, Cyprus that contained skeletons, laid close to one another, of both a human and a cat.
+Historians previously accounted Egypt as the earliest site of cat domestication due to the clear depictions of house cats in ancient Egyptian paintings from about 3,600 years ago.
+However, in 2004, a Neolithic grave was excavated in Shillourokambos that contained skeletons, of both a human and a cat, laid close together.
 The grave is estimated to be 9,500 years old, pushing back the earliest known feline-human association significantly.
-The cat specimen is large and closely resembles the African wildcat (Felis silvestris lybica), rather than present-day domestic cats.
+The cat specimen is large and closely resembles the African wildcat, rather than present-day domestic cats.